 In order to determine the useful life of our customer lists/relationships acquired in 2011, the Company considered numerous factors, most importantly the industry considerations associated with the acquired entities.
 The Company determined the amortization period for the customer list/relationships intangible assets for its 2011 aerospace acquisition based primarily on program development life cycles.
-The Company determined the amortization period for the customer lists/relationships intangible assets for its 1011 based primarily on an analysis of their historical customer sales attrition information.
+The Company determined the amortization period for the customer lists/relationships intangible assets for its Industrial Distribution acquisitions in 2011 based primarily on an analysis of their historical customer sales attrition information.